FEATURES DEMO VIDEOS SAMPLES SUPPORT OTHER MODULES

 IF CV.A>1.000V --> statement(s ) following --> ELSE CV.A>CV.B --> statement(s) following.
 This example tests for both CV.A being greater than one volt and also CV.A being higher the CV.B.
 If the former is true, the first statement(s) will execute, whereas if only the latter is true, the second statement(s) will execute.

-If two conditions must be true to cause the same events to execute: IF CV.A>1.000V AND CV.A<2.000V can be added.
+If two (or more) conditions must be true to cause events to execute: IF CV.A>1.000V followed by AND CV.A<2.000V can be written before events.

 "AND", "OR", "XOR", or "NOT" can be inserted between conditionals to logically handle the the two.
 There can be more than one AND/OR/XOR/NOT, but due to the inconvenience of situating brackets "( )" any logical will be interpreted as in series. i.e. c1 AND c2 OR c3 will be seen as (c1 AND c2) or c3, not as c1 AND (c2 OR c3).
 This can be fixed by simply ordering the last part first: c2 OR c3 AND c1.